Shipping Leads, Semiconductors Follow? A Data-Driven View on Taiwan’s Sector Rotation

 Transfer Entropy Analysis

-Transfer Entropy (TE) is a metric used to measure the directional strength of information transfer between two time series.
-Unlike traditional correlation, TE captures non-linear and asymmetric relationships.
-In simple terms, if the TE value from Industry A → Industry B is greater than that from Industry B → Industry A, it can be inferred that changes in A have stronger predictive power over B, indicating a directional flow of information from A to B.
+Transfer Entropy (TE) quantifies the directional strength of information flow between two time series, capturing asymmetric and nonlinear relationships that traditional correlation may overlook.
+In simple terms, if the TE from Industry A to Industry B is consistently greater than the reverse, it suggests that changes in A offer stronger predictive value for B.

-In the following table, we compare TE values under various lag settings to analyze the consistency of directional information flow.
-Only when a consistent direction is observed across multiple lag periods do we consider the result to be statistically reliable and indicative of a meaningful sector rotation pattern.
+The tables below summarize TE values across different lag settings (3, 5, and 7 trading days) between the semiconductor sector and other key industries.
+Importantly, only when a consistent directional flow is observed across multiple lags do we consider the result statistically reliable and indicative of a meaningful sector rotation pattern.

 Shipping Sector vs. Semiconductor Sector